No results found matching your search criteria. Showing all properties instead.

 Beaches That Are Mostly Seaweed Free

 While some beaches often receive more seaweed than others it also depends on how it is managed.
 Because of the work to remove the seaweed, a beach that receives a lot of seaweed can have less seaweed than others that don't manage it as well.
-For instance, some maps show a high abundance of seaweed hitting certain beaches, but these can be misleading.
+For instance, some maps show a large amount of seaweed hitting certain beaches.
+But these can be misleading.
 Parts of the beach may have seaweed, but specific sections that are more sheltered and/or better maintained can be devoid of it.

-Currently, beaches south of Tulum are receiving a lot of Sargassum seaweed.
-However, you should check with the specific beach.
+In 2019 beaches south of Tulum received a lot of Sargassum seaweed.
+Less so this year.
+But in a year of high seaweed levels, you should check with the specific beach.
 If you contact the local beaches and beach clubs, they will often send you a picture of the beach so you can see the conditions that day.
-For example, La Playa Xpu-Ha Beach Clubpost a picture daily on their Facebook page.
 Or, you can visit the Sargassum Early Advisory System.
 By searching their system, you can look at forecasts for predicted amounts of Sargassum throughout the Caribbean.

 Usually Low Levels of Seaweed